-- 11. A nucleotide sequence must be represented only by a single strand, in the 5' to 3' direction from left to right, or in the direction from left to right that mimics the 5' to 3' direction.
+- 11. A nucleotide sequence must be represented only by a single strand, in the 5' end to 3' end direction from left to right, or in the direction from left to right that mimics the 5' end direction.
 The designations 5' and 3' or any other similar designations must not be included in the sequence.
-A double-stranded nucleotide sequence disclosed by enumeration of the residues of both strands must be represented as: - (a) a single sequence or as two separate sequences, each assigned its own sequence identification number, where the two separate strands are fully complementary to each other, or - (b) two separate sequences, each assigned its own sequence identification number, where the two strands are not fully complementary to each other.
+A double-stranded nucleotide sequence disclosed by enumeration of the residues of both strands must be represented as: - a single sequence or as two separate sequences, each assigned its own sequence identification number, where the two separate strands are fully complementary to each other, or - two separate sequences, each assigned its own sequence identification number, where the two strands are not fully complementary to each other.